andesse/HUE-CLIP-API.Node-RED-Flows/README.md

 These are stored in context (default) until they are overwritten or erased.
 With another Flow additional included, you can recall all these Informations as an array, or seperately.

-PS: there are probably some typos everywhere, bad spelling, or other mistakes in this repository.
+PS: there are probably some typos, bad spelling, or other mistakes in this repository.
 I launched it in no-time, because i know how high the demand is for a working hue-setup.
 Forgive me ;)

 Main Flow:
 ------------